mharen/mharen.github.io/_posts/2009/2009-07-18-ruminations-in-pictures.md

  ![IMG_2932[3].jpg](/assets/2009/IMG_2932[3].jpg)</a>

 Maybe my Garmin feared the giant table and decided to get us the hell out of dodge?
 But how?!
-That’s little blue triangle in the middle is me…
+That’s little blue triangle in the middle is me...

 That’s all, folks!